How To Create A Nonprofit Annual Report + Excellent Examples

 If you look up “nonprofit annual report examples,” you’ll encounter an array of annual reports of different styles, content, formats, and lengths.

-The lack of guidelines can make it difficult to know exactly what you should include in your nonprofit annual report.
+The lack of guidelines can make it difficult to know exactly what you should include in your report.
 That’s why, to help you get started, we’ve pinpointed a few key elements you should consider incorporating.

 This free nonprofit annual report template consolidates these elements: